-Laboratory and Field Work: 3 hours per week Survey of the major groups of plants and animals in the water of the nearshore areas and offshore islands of California, with a study of collecting techniques, use of taxonomic keys, and ecological methods.
+Survey of the major groups of plants and animals in the water of the nearshore areas and offshore islands of California, with a study of collecting techniques, use of taxonomic keys, and ecological methods.

-130 Principles of Biological Science -Zoology 5 Units UC
+130 Principles of Biological Science -5 Units Zoology

 Introduction to the principles of zoology, including concepts of cell structure and function, gene action and protein synthesis, enzyme functions, genetics at the molecular level, a survey of animal phyla, and vertebrate organ system physiology.
 Field trips to locations of biological interest.
 Designed for pre-professional and biological science majors, but open to all interested students.
-Majors should also take Biology 131.
+Majors should also take Biology 131

-131 Principles of Biological Science -Botany 5 Units UC
+131 Principles of Biological Science -

+Botany 5 Units

 Introduction to the principles of botany, including concepts of energy exchange in organisms as illustrated by cellular respiration and photosynthesis in green plants, Mendelian and population genetics, natural selection, evolution, ecology, a survey of the plant kingdom, and a study of the physiology of land plants.
 Field trips to local chaparral, mountain, and desert regions.
-Designed for pre-professional and biological science majors, but open to all interested students.
+Designed for pre-professional and biological science majors, hut open to all interested students.
 Majors should also take Biology 130.

-150 • 151 Introduction to Field Biology 11⁄2 152 Units
+150-151 Introduction to Field Biology 152 Units

-Prerequisite: A college course in the biological science with a grade of "C"or better.
+Prerequisite: A college course in the biological science with a grade of "C" or better.
 Courses need not be taken in sequence.

-Laboratory/Field Trips: 24 hours arranged
+Laboratory: Trips: 24 hours arranged

-Demonstration and practice of field techniques in biology, including transects, quadrants, collecting methods, taking field notes, and the use of plant and animal identification keys.
+Demonstration and practice of field techniques in biology, including transects, quadrants, collecting methods, taking field notes, and the use oi plant and animal identification keys.
 Study of succession, ecosystems, and population dynamics.
 Field trips to areas of biological importance.